-- The building permits will continue to be steady as several popular subdivisions continue to grow and approved lots are available for construction.
-Our region is not as volatile as others across the nation and our growth percentages back that up. - Tax base growth will continue to increase.
+- Economic growth in the region continues to be strong, and building permits continue to be steady as new subdivisions create lots available for construction. - Tax base growth continues to increase.
 The opening for the US 401 Rolesville Bypass is expected to draw both commercial and residential growth to the eastern areas of Town. - There continues to be interest in Rolesville from the development community.
 The Town is in a good position with water, sewer, natural gas, electricity, and roadway infrastructures.

-Budget Highlights for the Fiscal Year Ending June 30, 2018
+Budget Highlights for the Fiscal Year Ending June 30, 2019